minhquangvo1109/UniversalVariable/README.md

 		// The sub-category of the product that is being viewed
 		sub_category: "Trainers",

+		// {Array} of {Product Universal Variable}
+		// An array of sub products
+		sub_products: [Product, Product, Product, ...],

 		// {Array} of {String}
 		// An SKU code for each item that is being viewed - these should be unique for items
 		// which differ by colour or size.
 This is for the case where multiple SKUs